Shopify/shipit-engine/README.md

 The **<code>dependencies</code>** step allows you to install all the packages your deploy script needs.

-<h4 id="bundler-support">Bundler</h3>
+<h4 id="bundler-support">Bundler</h4>

 If your application uses Bundler, Shipit will detect it automatically and take care of the `bundle install` and prefix your commands with `bundle exec`.

-By default the following gem groups will be ignored:
+By default, the following gem groups will be ignored:

   - `default`
   - `production`